-A common installation error we see that can occur on all models using our air ride (excluding Softails) is a the air shocks being installed incorrectly which leads to a rolled air spring.
-As a result the shocks may ride poorly and/or leak a slight amount of air.
+A common installation error we see that can occur on all models using our air ride (excluding Softails) is the air shocks being installed incorrectly which leads to a rolled air spring.
+As a result, the shocks may ride poorly and/or leak a slight amount of air.

 To determine if you have a rolled air spring(s), you will need to compare the length of each air spring (rubber portion) of the shock when fully inflated.
 If the length of one air spring, is shorter than the other, the shorter spring is the rolled one: